 and reported that the attacks failed.
 The company used "digital vote certificates"

-to positively identify voters, but did not link names to ballots, preserving
+to positively identify voters, but preserved anonymity by not linking names

 Voted ballots were encrypted for privacy, and the system can be set

-to record votes on CD-ROM, microfilm or even on paper to create a vote audit
+to record votes on CD-ROM, microfilm or even paper to create a vote audit

 trail, said Eva Waskell, Safevote communications director.